MJCliffe/PASCal/README.md

 ## Offline Installation

 PASCal can be also run offline using a browser as a GUI.
-This requires NumPy, Plotly and Flask.
+This requires Python 3.9+, NumPy, Plotly and Flask.
 Full requirements (with versions) available in `pyproject.toml`.
 For the simplest use case, you can just clone or downloaded this repository, and use `pip` to install the local copy of the repository (ideally into a virtual environment of your choice):

 ```shell